puniverse/comsat/docs/index.md

 ### System requirements

-Java 7 and is required to use COMSAT.
+Java 7 is required to use COMSAT.

 ### Using Maven {#maven}